The Adventure of the Gloria Scott

-Synopsis
+Plot

 In his university days, Holmes spent a month with his friend, Victor Trevor, at Victor's father's estate in Norfolk.
 While there, Holmes amazed his host, Victor's father, who was a Justice of the Peace and a landowner.
 He had made his fortune in the goldfields in Australia.
-One of Holmes's deductions was that the elder Mr. Trevor was once connected with someone with the initials "J. A." whom he wanted to forget.
+One of Holmes's deductions was that the elder Mr Trevor was once connected with someone with the initials "J A" whom he wanted to forget.
 His host then passed out on the table.
-Holmes had touched a sore spot, and possibly did not believe the old man's explanation once he had come back to himself that J. A. had been an old lover.
+Holmes had touched a sore spot, and possibly did not believe the old man's explanation once he had come back to himself that J A had been an old lover.

 Holmes perceived that he was making his host uncomfortable and decided to take his leave.
-The evening before he did this, another old man suddenly appeared at the house causing the elder Mr. Trevor to rush for a shot of brandy before greeting him.
-They had apparently been shipmates some 30 years earlier, and Mr. Trevor said something about finding him some work.
-Soon afterwards, Holmes and his friend found Mr. Trevor drunk.
+The evening before he did this, another old man suddenly appeared at the house causing the elder Mr Trevor to rush for a shot of brandy before greeting him.
+They had apparently been shipmates some 30 years earlier, and Mr Trevor said something about finding him some work.
+Soon afterwards, Holmes and his friend found Mr Trevor drunk.

 Holmes then left the Trevor estate and spent the next seven weeks at his chemistry experiments, suddenly receiving a telegram from the younger Trevor begging him to come back to Norfolk.
 Once he got there, Victor told Holmes that his father was dying as a result of a stroke suffered after he received a letter.
 They found that he had died while Victor had been meeting Holmes at the station.

 After Holmes had left the house seven weeks earlier, it seems that this old man who had come looking for work, and whose name was Hudson, proved to be as unruly an employee as could be imagined.
 He had demanded to be promoted from gardener to butler and had got what he wanted.
 He had taken unforgivable liberties which would normally have resulted in an employee's dismissal.
 He was often drunk.
 Victor could not stand him and would have beaten Hudson up if he had been younger.
 The other staff had complained about him.
 However, Victor's father always let him get away with any infamy.
 Suddenly, Hudson announced that he was leaving because he had tired of Norfolk, and he was going to Hampshire to see Beddoes, another old shipmate.

 Now, Holmes's friend had become thin and careworn by the ordeal.
 He had thought that the trouble was over when Hudson had left, but then came the letter, from Fordingbridge in Hampshire.
 It read: